cometbft/cometbft/docs/rfc/rfc-103-incoming-txs-when-catching-up.md

 transactions from other nodes and clients.

 The node could start the consensus protocol immediately to reconstruct the block history, but this could take a very long time.
-BlockSync and StateSync are much faster mechanisms to bootstrap the node and reach the latest heights of the chain.
+State sync and block sync are much faster mechanisms to bootstrap the node and reach the latest heights of the chain.
 When a node is performing BlockSync or StateSync, it is in *catch up* mode.
 Once synchronization finishes, the node may not necessarily be at the